Disney Cruise Line Expands Fleet With More New Ships

 Four More Ships Coming by 2031

-At the D23 Expo, Disney announced plans to build four additional ships between 2027 and 2031.
-By the end of the decade, the Disney Cruise Line fleet will have grown to 13 ships more than double its current size.
+Disney also announced four additional ships between 2027 and 2031.
+This means the fleet will grow to 13 ships, more than triple its early size.

 Why the Expansion?